 This Breckenridge winter tour is suitable for families with young children and those who want to sit back and enjoy the vistas of the Breckenridge trail system.
 Dress in layers and wear snow boots and don’t forget to make your reservations beforehand.

-11. Go to the Snow Sculpture Competition
+11. Check Out the Snow Sculpture Competition

 When it seems to you that you’ve tried every possible winter adventure in town, Breckenridge still has something interesting and obscure to do!
 Head to Breckenridge’s International Snow Sculpture Championship which takes place toward the end of every January.